 Scientific Name: Balearica regulorum gibbericeps

 Both the gray-crowned crane and the black crowned crane lack the coiled windpipe that other cranes use to produce their loud calls.
-These two cranes are also unique in that they cannot perch in the trees, unlike other cranes, thanks to their long hind toes.
+These two cranes are also unique in that they are the only crane species that can perch in the trees, thanks to their long hind toes.

 The gray-crowned crane is a social creature, often seen in flocks in the marshlands of Africa.

 STATUS: The primary threats to these birds are habitat loss and illegal removal of birds and eggs from the wild for trade.

 HABITAT: They live throughout much of eastern Africa, in wetland and grassland habitats.
 Although they may travel somewhat, depending on the abundance of food and water sources, these birds do not migrate.

 DIET: Cranes feed on insects, grass seeds, invertebrates, reptiles and some small mammals.